veritrans/vtweb-magento/README.md

                 ),
 ```

-6 - In your Magento admin area, enable the Veritrans plug-in and insert your merchant details (Merchant ID and Merchant Hash Key)
+6 - In your Magento admin area, enable the Veritrans plug-in and insert your merchant details (Server key and client key)

 7 - Login into your Veritrans account and change the Payment Notification URL in Settings to http://[your shop's homepage]/vtweb/payment/notification